ps4star/FSE/ref.md

 ### compseq (value to compare) (label name...)
 ###### Other Names: compareseq, compsequence, comparesequence
 Repeatedly calls XSE compare (using (value to compare) and the value to compare against) and if 0x1 goto (label name).
 The value to compare against increases by 1 for each (label name...), and is initialized at 0x0.
-The final value to compare against in the sequence is set to 0x7F (the menu cancel option).
-This can be avoided by using the explicit form of this command: compseqexplicit.

 Since this is easily the most confusing command in the entire language, here's an example with compiler output:

 FSE
 ```
-compseq 0x8000 0x0 @option1 @option2 @option3 @option4 @option5 @option6 @canceled
+compseq 0x8000 0x0 @option1 @option2 @option3 @option4 @option5 @option6 @option7
 ```
 XSE (this was copied from [Sierra's MEGA-HUGE XSE Scripting Tutorial](https://www.pokecommunity.com/showthread.php?t=164276))
 ```